nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 To start a quiz in E-Duke-8, the user will have to indicate the number of questions that he wants to attempt, as well as the topic to get the questions from.
 Thereafter, questions will be shown to the user one by one until all them are attempted.

-The Class Diagram given below explains the high-level design of the Quiz system in E-Duke-8.
+The class diagram given below explains the high-level design of the Quiz system in E-Duke-8.
 Given below it is a quick overview of each component.

 ![QuizQuestionsManager_Class_Diagram](./images/QuizQuestionsManager.png)